exploring self-realization, sacred personhood, and full humanity

 “…no planet, sun, or star could hold you if you but knew what you are.”
 Ralph Waldo Emerson

 Messier 13 (M13), or NGC 6205, is a globular cluster of about 300,000 stars in the constellation of Hercules.
-(Wikipedia) But this small bejeweled array hardly registers against the universe’s unfathomable 200 billion galaxies each with 100 billion stars; plus billions of dwarf-galaxies each with a few billion stars.
+(Wikipedia) But this small bejeweled array hardly registers against the universe’s unfathomable 200 billion galaxies each with 100 to 200 billion stars; plus billions of dwarf-galaxies each with a few billion stars.
 And the question for us becomes: What undiscovered treasures, what advanced civilizations, what knowledge and marvel, await us out there?
 The future is a long time, our capacity for enriching our spirits is unlimited, and every day we shall thrill to some new insight revealing the hidden nature of reality.
 Best of all, we shall have left far behind the madness and incivility we knew on planet Earth.

 no discoverable upper limit of human potential